The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 In 1898, Lyda applied for a patent for a new style of an improved hairbrush and received her U.S patent on November 15, 1898.

 Some of the new features in the hairbrush had been designed for improved efficiency and hygiene.
 The brush had evenly spaced rows of bristles and open slots to guide debris away from the hair into a recessed compartment, also the back could be opened at the touch of a button for cleaning out the compartment.

 Keeping the hair clean was important to avoid scalp disease which was common back then and could lead to hair loss.

 Newman was also a women’s rights activist and one of the organizers of an African-American branch of the Woman Suffrage Party fighting to give women the legal right to vote.
 Her suffrage work was mentioned in a local newspaper in 1915.

 26 - Dr. Leonidas Harry Berry: pioneer in gastroscopy and endoscopy

 Berry graduated from Wilberforce University in 1924.
-He then moved to Chicago, received a second bachelor’s degree from the University of Chicago and an M.D. degree from the Rush Medical College of the University.
-He received an M.S. degree in Pathology from the University of Illinois Medical School in 1933.
+He then moved to Chicago, received a second bachelor’s degree from the University of Chicago in 1925 and an M.D. degree from the Rush Medical College of the University in 1929.
+He received an M.S. degree in pathology from the University of Illinois Medical School in 1933.

 Berry was also active in civil rights, especially on the problems of public health.
-In the early 1950s, he started the “Berry Plan," which was a citywide movement providing medical counseling clinics for the prevention and follow-up care of young drug users.
+In the early 1950s, he developed the “Berry Plan," a program providing medical counseling and treatment clinics for drug users.